EliasSelenius/cproj/README.md

 ## Motive

-I have been wanting to use the programming language C, but quikly found out that working directly with a C compiler (like `clang`) is a pain.
+I have been wanting to use the programming language C, but quickly found out that working directly with a C compiler (like `clang`) is a pain.
 The problem, probably, stems from modern languages that spoil us with easy to use build systems, if I am used to writing `dotnet run` to build and run my dotnet application, or `cargo run` to build and run